Are you feeling overwhelmed by all the advice on how to prepare your holiday Social Media campaigns?

 - Use your Facebook page to inform about your shop’s holiday deals, use a Tab for a giveaway or run a timeline contest.

-- Decorate you App thumbnails – those up to four Tabs that appear right under your cover photo.
+- Decorate you App thumbnails – those Tabs that appear on the left side of your timeline.

 - Schedule holiday related Facebook Adverts.